syncfusion-content/windowsforms-docs/WindowsForms/ColorPickerUIAdv/Color-Groups.md

-> Note: You can also add custom ColorGroups apart from the above default groups.
+N>  You can also add custom ColorGroups apart from the above default groups.
 Refer Custom ColorGroups topic to know more.

 ## Sections of Color Groups